 Quincy residents will be charged a housecall fee whenever Paws at Home provides home veterinary care for your pet.
 For other Illinois communities in our area, the housecall fee will be determined based on the distance from our base office (i.e. mileage).

 The housecall fee is charged per household.
 In other words, you will be charged one housecall fee if we examine 1 or all of your pets.
 Physical examinations, vaccinations, lab tests, medications, and other items will be charged in addition to the housecall fee.
 Please note that the housecall fee will be charged even if the pet is ‘missing’ at the appointment time and we are unable to examine.

 We are happy to provide you an estimate prior to your appointment.

 What payment options do you offer?

 Paws at Home requires payment at the time of services.
-We accept cash and personal checks.
+We accept cash, personal checks and Venmo.
 For a small service charge, we will also accept credit cards.
 We are unable to offer delayed billing.